dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-refresh-tableau-workbook.md

 ![Screenshot of the Zapier UI, showing the webhook URL ready to be copied](/img/guides/orchestration/webhooks/zapier-common/catch-raw-hook.png)

 ### 3. Configure a new webhook in dbt Cloud
-See [Create a webhook subscription](/docs/deploy/webhooks#create-a-webhook-subscription) for full instructions.
-Your event should be **Run completed**, and you need to change the **Jobs** list to only contain any jobs whose completion should trigger a report refresh.
+To set up a webhook subscription for dbt Cloud, follow the instructions in [Create a webhook subscription](/docs/deploy/webhooks#create-a-webhook-subscription).
+For the event, choose **Run completed** and modify the **Jobs** list to include only the jobs that should trigger a report refresh.

-Make note of the Webhook Secret Key for later.
-Paste in the webhook URL obtained from Zapier in step 2 into the "Endpoint" field and test the endpoint.
+Remember to save the Webhook Secret Key for later.
+Paste in the webhook URL obtained from Zapier in step 2 into the **Endpoint** field and test the endpoint.

 Once you've tested the endpoint in dbt Cloud, go back to Zapier and click **Test Trigger**, which will create a sample webhook body based on the test event dbt Cloud sent.